 Mark appears in the County Court in cases contesting liability for road traffic claims, as well as Stage 3 hearings for personal injury claims commenced under the RTA Protocol.

 Mark accepts instructions in housing and landlord and tenant matters, including possession claims following notices under section 8 and section 21 of the Housing Act 1988.
-Recently, he acted for tenants at trial regarding the landlord’s failure to make repairs, securing a 50% reimbursement in rent for the duration of the tenancy.
+Recently, he acted for tenants involved in allegedly fraudulent tenancy assignment and resisting eviction from social housing on Article 8 grounds.

 Cases of Note